Which place is cheaper, Greensboro or Jacksonville?

 Both Greensboro and Jacksonville are popular destinations to visit in the spring with plenty of activities.

 In April, Jacksonville is generally a little warmer than Greensboro.
-Temperatures in Jacksonville average around 68°F (20°C), and Greensboro stays around 61°F (16°C).
+Daily temperatures in Jacksonville average around 68°F (20°C), and Greensboro fluctuates around 61°F (16°C).

 It's quite sunny in Greensboro.
 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives more sunshine than Greensboro during spring.
-At this time of the year, Jacksonville gets 285 hours of sunny skies, while Greensboro receives 248 hours of full sun.
+Jacksonville gets 285 hours of sunny skies, while Greensboro receives 248 hours of full sun in the spring.

 In April, Jacksonville usually receives less rain than Greensboro.
-At this time of the year, Jacksonville gets 2.8 inches (72 mm) of rain, while Greensboro receives 3.1 inches (80 mm) of rain.
+Jacksonville gets 2.8 inches (72 mm) of rain, while Greensboro receives 3.1 inches (80 mm) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|